Or1onn/FaceAuth/README.md

 # FaceAuth

-FaceAuth is a library that provides **the easiest** way to use face authentication in your .NET project in just 4 lines of code.
+FaceAuth is a facial recognition library using neural networks that provides the simplest way to implement face authentication in your .NET project in just 4 lines of code.

 ---